Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Abstract

 \section{Abstract}

 In 1993 David Vogan proposed a basis for the vector space of stable distributions on $p$-adic groups using the microlocal geometry of moduli spaces of Langlands parameters.
 In the case of general linear groups, distribution characters of irreducible admissible representations, taken up to equivalence, form a basis for the vector space of stable distributions.
 In this paper we show that these two bases, one putative, cannot be equal.
-Specifically, we use the Kashiwara-Saito singularity to find a non-Arthur type irreducible admissible representation of $p$-adic $\mathop{GL}_{16}$ whose ABV-packet, as defined in \cite{CFMMX}, contains exactly one other representation; remarkably, this other admissible representation is of Arthur type.
-In the course of this study we strengthen the main result concerning the Kashiwara-Saito singularity in \cite{KS}.
-The irreducible admissible representations in this paper illustrate a fact we found surprising: for general linear groups, while all A-packets are singletons, some ABV-packets are not.
+Specifically, we use the Kashiwara-Saito singularity to find a non-Arthur type irreducible admissible representation of $p$-adic $\mathop{GL}_{16}$ whose ABV-packet, as defined in \cite{CFMMX}, contains exactly one other representation.
+Consequently, for general linear groups, while all A-packets are singletons, some ABV-packets are not.
+In the course of the proof of this result we strengthen the main result concerning the Kashiwara-Saito singularity in \cite{KS}.